 7. Maintenance

-Recommended for : small projects, not very complex, short projects…
+Recommended for Small, uncomplicated, short projects...

 Not recommended for :

-• Long projects (more than a year)
+• Long-term projects (more than one year)

 • Complex projects, with many stakeholders